 - As students are reading aloud independently in the group (while you are moving from reader to reader and listening to them read) they will have a task to complete during their reading.

-Word Sorts – The word card page is editable so that you can type word sorts suitable for your specific levels and skills of students.
+The word card page is editable so that you can type word sorts for your students.